adrianjanocko/pear-ecommerce/README.md

 Pear is a demo e-commerce website created as the capstone project for my studies.
 This project showcases a clean, responsive, and user-friendly design, allowing users to browse and purchase electronics.
-Built with React, Tailwind CSS, SCSS, and Supabase, Pear demonstrates a streamlined shopping experience with a modern tech stack.
+Built with React, TailwindCSS, SCSS, and Supabase, Pear demonstrates a streamlined shopping experience with a modern tech stack.

 ## Features